Loud-Cat/FunctionBuilder/README.md

 # FunctionBuilder
-A Tkinter-based GUI for quickly visualizing math equations
+A Tkinter-based GUI for visualizing math equations

 Feel free to use this!
 It was just for fun.
 The only required module is `matplotlib` since `math` is builtin.